SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Within a Scrum Team[ScrumTeam], there are no sub-teams or hierarchies.
 It[ScrumTeam] is a cohesive unit of professionals focused[ScrumValues,Focus] on one objective at a time, the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal].

-Scrum Teams[ScrumTeam] are cross-functional[CrossFunctional], meaning the members have all the skills necessary to create value each Sprint[ScumEvents,Sprint].
+Scrum Teams[ScrumTeam] are cross-functional[CrossFunctional], meaning the members have all the skills[CrossFunctional] necessary to create value each Sprint[ScumEvents,Sprint].
 They[ScrumTeam] are also self-managing[SelfManagement], meaning they[ScrumTeam] internally decide who does what, when, and how.

 The Scrum Team[ScrumTeam] is small enough to remain nimble and large enough to complete significant work within a Sprint[ScumEvents,Sprint], typically 10 or fewer people.